OliverPaljak/vasjak/README.md

 # vasjak

 ## About
-vasjak is an estonian e-store price comparator.
+vasjak is an estonian e-store web scraper.
 It aims to make online grocery shopping easier and cheaper.

 ## How to install